DenisMth/weather-app/README.md

 ## Operating mode

 - Using an API to get a picture of the place given.
+(API can be found at https://unsplash.com/developers)
 - Using an API to get the coordinates when a string is given.
+(API can be found at https://fr.locationiq.com/)
 - Using another API to get the current weather using the coordinates found with the first API.
+(API can be found at https://open-meteo.com/)
 - Using forecast data from the weather API to display daily and weekly forecasts.